Algorithmic Operations: Lessons from Bandit Algorithms

 First, it inhibits the four feedback steps described previously.
 A data scientist unfamiliar with the business’s ETL pipelines may be unable to trace the cause of a model’s performance degradation back to its source.
 A data engineer may be unequipped to set the right statistical data quality checks required by a downstream model.
 A contributor without causal inference training may misattribute outcomes to actions, resulting in ineffectual model updates.
 These are just a few example.

 Second, the DELL operations cannot be well developed individually.
-In an effort of exploration, a data scientist underskilled in statistics may design an experiment insufficient for resolving the intended decision.
+In an effort of exploration, a data scientist underskilled in statistics may design an experiment insufficient for resolving the intended relationship.
 A data engineer unfamiliar with the model may writing logging that misses essential model behavior.
 A machine learning engineer underskilled in machine learning may create a deployment process which changes the model’s logic.
 Again, these are just examples.

 Mailach (2023) describes a common cause as ‘Headless-Chicken-Hiring,’ where challenging projects are addressed with hiring, often of those with mismatched skills.
 This often delays the timeline and complicates the project, as more training, communication and coordination are required.
 They report common causes are unclear titles and uneducated hiring.
 Those making the hiring decisions do not understand what is required specifically by the task.
 As a consequence, they defer to unspecified terms like ‘data’ to match hires to projects.
 In reality, such terms are poor matching criteria.
 Mailach (2023) also cites skill shortages in the labor market as another commonly reported cause.